-On the second floor of a building in the central Hiroshima business district, 3-minute walk from Chuden-mae Station on the Hiroshima Electric Railway, sits the only Michelin-star Spanish restaurant in the Chugoku and Shikoku region, L’Ermita.
+On the second floor of a building in the central Hiroshima business district, 3-minute walk from Chuden-mae Station on the Hiroshima Electric Railway, sits the only world gourmet guide award Spanish restaurant in the Chugoku and Shikoku region, L’Ermita.
 Only 10-minute walk from the South exit of Hiroshima Peace Memorial Park, its central location is convenient for business or sightseeing.

 After the owner-chef Masaru Urakami graduated from university, he landed a company job.
 However, captivated by the world of cuisine, he left for Europe at age 25.
 He ended up spending his 20s and 30s in Italy, Spain, and France.
-He trained at a string of Michelin-star restaurants, including Els Tinars in Girona, Catalonia; Tragabuches in Málaga, Andalusia; Las Rejas in Cuenca, Castilla–La Mancha; Etxebarri in Biscay, Basque Country; and Martin Berasategui in Gipuzkoa, Basque Country.
+He trained at a string of world gourmet guide award restaurants, including Els Tinars in Girona, Catalonia; Tragabuches in Málaga, Andalusia; Las Rejas in Cuenca, Castilla–La Mancha; Etxebarri in Biscay, Basque Country; and Martin Berasategui in Gipuzkoa, Basque Country.

 Courses follow the current trend in Spanish cuisine of menú degustación de tapas—rather than carefully considering the order and combination of the dishes as in French cooking; each dish is its own discrete unit, and the course consist of a series of such dishes.
 A selection of wines—mainly Spanish and Portugese varieties—is on offer, including some delicious dessert wines.